 in and around the Johnson Space Center.
 The club is very active in various aspects of the amateur

 radio hobby: On-the-air ragchewing, DX'ing, Contesting, Satellites and Public Service.

 The members frequently support the numerous public service activities conducted around the space center:

 fun runs, walk-a-thons, bicycle rides, parades, etc., which are conducted in the Clear Lake area.

-The JSCARC has been very active in the past with the completed Shuttle Amateur Radio Experiment (SAREX), space (Shuttle/Earth) and terrestrial (W5RRR/Schools) and the Russian Space Station Mir amateur radio activities.
-The club actively supports the development of the International Space Station (ISS) amateur radio (ARISS) activities.
+The JSCARC has been very active in the past with the completed Shuttle Amateur Radio Experiment (SAREX), Ground-to-space operations and terrestrial (W5RRR/Schools) operations with schools, and operations with Russian Space Station Mir amateur radio station.
+The club actively supports the development and operations of the International Space Station (ISS) amateur radio (ARISS) activities.

 The club callsign, W5RRR, is very well known on the HF, VHF and UHF bands.
 It has been, and continues to be, one of the most active of the NASA facilities amateur radio stations.
-There's nothing like getting on the air and being "Domestic DX" when operating W5RRR.
+There's nothing like getting on the air at W5RRR and being "Domestic DX".

 This site is a "work in progress."
-Please send us your suggestions, ideas, favorite amateur radio-related space links, and, of course, criticisms about our webpages.
-They are welcome and encouraged--we want to improve, so please comment.
+Please send us your suggestions, ideas, favorite amateur radio-related space links.
+They are welcome and encouraged--we want to improve the website, so please comment.